 One big benefit of WordPress.com is that you can be sure that the behind-the-scenes technical stuff (security, backups) won’t be an issue for you at all; they will deal with that.

 If you want a free plan, I would guess that WordPress.com is a lot more reliable than any of the various other sites that offer free WordPress hosting.
 I would also guess that if you’re not technically adept, the chances of you completely breaking your site are high if you’ve got free hosting where no one is going to help you with anything.

 Bugs aside, if you like the WordPress Reader following/liking/commenting experience, at least that’s something that’s built into WordPress.com and you don’t have to fight with getting Jetpack working the way you want it to.

 The major downside is limited customizability.
 There’s greater customizability with the WP.com business or plan, but that’s also pricey.
 Even with that, you don’t have the same level of customizability as a self-hosted blog.

 It’s hard for me to speak to this, because I’ve never gone self-hosted.
 It sounds like one of the biggest pros is customizability.
 You can change your site’s code, use CSS, and install whatever plugins you want.

 The cost can vary quite a bit depending on your host.
 For example, Lyrical Host is about $200 US per year, but other sites have cheap plans for only a few dollars a month.
-What you pay depends on how much you want your host to do for you, and that will impact how much that you have to be responsible for yourself.
+What you pay depends on how much you want your host to do for you, and that will impact how much you’ll have to be responsible for yourself.

 A downside is that WordPress.com connectivity can be problematic.
 Also, the flip side of customizability is breakability.
 I would guess that the more you’re prepared to pay for a hosting plan, the more likely they are to help fix things that you’ve broken.